Home | About us

-South Lanarkshire Leisure and Culture Ltd (SLLC) is an expansion of South Lanarkshire Leisure Ltd, which was formed on 1 April 2002 to manage the operation of sports and recreation facilities on behalf of South Lanarkshire Council.
-From 1 October 2010 the remit of SLLC now also includes management of community and town halls, country parks, museums, libraries, Outdoor Resource Base and Arts Development.
+South Lanarkshire Leisure and Culture SCIO (SLLC) is an expansion of South Lanarkshire Leisure Ltd, which was formed on 1 April 2002.
+Its remit was to manage the operation of sports and recreation facilities on behalf of South Lanarkshire Council.
+From 1 October 2010 SLLC's remit also includes managing Halls, Country Parks, Museums, Libraries, Outdoor Resource Base and Arts Development.
+We aim to help the people of South Lanarkshire to live healthier, happier, more connected lives.

-Gender Pay Gap legislation was introduced in April 2017 and this requires all employers of 250 or more employees to publish their gender pay gap as of 31 March 2017.
+Gender Pay Gap legislation was introduced in April 2017.
+This requires all employers of 250 or more employees to publish their gender pay gap as of 31 March 2017.
 The gender pay gap is the difference between the average earnings of men and women, expressed relative to men’s earnings.

 Download the SLLC Gender Pay Gap Statement.